anky0107/gittutorials/README.md

 "## This repository does includes the basics of git and github.
 It shows the general commands for using git and github.
-This tutorial was given by Krish Naik "
+This tutorial was given by Krish Naik    aaaaaaaa"

 "It is a series of 3 lectures . "